protw/twfarm/README.md

 For a full-fledged work, the author must be able to write texts in *Tiddlywiki* and also install on own computer:

 * a local server for multiple wikis on *Tiddlywiki* - [OokTech / TW5-BobEXE](https://github.com/OokTech/TW5-BobEXE);
-* the environment for running Javascript code - [node.js](https://nodejs.org);
 * Google application [Backup and sync](https://www.google.com/drive/download/backup-and-sync/).

 The editor in order to run the `tw_builder.m` script, in addition to the above list, has to install on own computer [Octave sofware](https://www.gnu.org/software/octave/) and the function library [fangq/jsonlab](https://github.com/fangq/jsonlab) to process *JSON* data.
-For running the second version of the script *Octave* software is no loger needed.
+Though for running the second version of the script *Octave* software is no loger needed.

-At any case the editor has to install at own local computer a version control software - [git](https://git-scm.com/) and the environment for running Javascript code - [node.js](https://nodejs.org).
+At any case the editor has to install at own local computer

+* version control software - [git](https://git-scm.com/) and
+* the environment for running Javascript code - [node.js](https://nodejs.org).

 ## *Вікі-ферма* на базі технології *TW5 Farm*